daos-stack/daos/doc/admin/deployment.md

 DCPM can be configured and managed through the [ipmctl](https://github.com/intel/ipmctl) library and associated tool.
-The ipmctl command just be run as root and has pretty detailed man pages and help output (use “ipmctl help” to display it).
+The ipmctl command just be run as root and has pretty detailed man pages and help output (use "ipmctl help" to display it).

 The list of NVDIMMs can be displayed as follows: